bhavaniravi/til/data-engineering/airbyte-first-look.md

 ---
-title: Airbyte - First Look
-sub_title: Should you use Airbyte for your ELT usecase?
-slug: airbyte-first-look
-tags:
-  - data-engineering
-featuredImgPath:
-isexternal: true
-published_date: '2023-07-07'
+added: May 24 2023
 created_date: '2023-06-30'
-draft: false
-description: >-
-    Businesses produce and accumulate data.
+description: Businesses produce and accumulate data.
 Before making sense of this data, we must bring them to a centralized place—a data lake.
 Whenever you can think of data, movement tools like Fivetran comes into the picture.
 Airbyte is an ELT(Extract, Load, Transform) accumulating its market of Fivetran by using open source to its advantage.
+draft: false
+featuredImgPath: null
+image: null
+isexternal: true
+layout: ../layouts/BlogPost.astro
+published_date: '2023-07-07'
+slug: airbyte-first-look
+sub_title: Should you use Airbyte for your ELT usecase?
+tags:
+- data-engineering
+title: Airbyte - First Look
 ---

 # 🔗 Airbyte - First Look